 “Don’t scream.”
 His voice deep and demanding sounded, making me snap my gaze back to his face.

 He removed his hand from my mouth.
 As if I was going to listen to him.
 I willed myself to scream but I couldn’t move my lips and my vocal cords seemed to be glued to my throat.
 Panic increased in volume.
 I tried to move away from the man’s grip but it seemed like I was glued to the ground.
 I willed myself to breath, but it seemed my body wasn’t responding to my brain’s commands.
 The man’s hands bit into my shoulders, so hard that my eyes began to sting from unexpected tears.
 I watched the man as he moved his head towards me.
-I quickly turned away, my eyes shut tightly that I saw black spots flooding my vision.
+I quickly turned away, my eyes shut tightly that I saw white spots flooding my vision.
 I felt the man sniff loudly against my neck.
 He breathed out a sigh before removing himself away from me.
 I could feel his gaze grazing my skin.
 I didn’t dare to look.
 I didn’t want to see his hungry eyes roaming all over my body.
 He was a rapist!

 “It is you.”
 The man spoke, barely a whisper that I doubted my ears heard correctly.
 “I’ve finally found you.”